suchismitasarker/CHESS-ID4B-QM2/docs/cryocooler.md

 </i>
 ### Beamsplitting polarimeter

-Polarization analyzer isolate and measure a unique series of diffraction resonances at the different K-edge.
+The polarization analyzer isolates and measures a unique series of diffraction resonances at the different K-edge.